AishatAdewoyin/AishatAdewoyin/README.md

 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about anything.
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I love listening to Reggae, Pop, and Blues.
-I also enjoy singing and dancing.💃🥰
+I also enjoy singing and dancing.🥰

 ### Connect with me: